fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_3.md

 #### What are constants?
 What do we need to be careful of when dealing with constants?
 Constants (or constant variables) are variables that ideally, should not have their value changed throughout the operation of the program (it is possible to reassign the value of a constant, though Ruby will raise a warning).
 They can be identified through variables starting with a capital letter (though it is common to define a constant in all capital letters). *Constants are unique to class or instance variables, as we can point to the constants defined in unrelated classes (i.e. classes that do not inherit from each other) using the namespace resolution operator `::`.*

-Constants are scoped to a class, and are accessible to class and instance methods.
+Constants are accessible to class and instance methods.
 They can be inherited, but also do have lexical scope.
 This means that when attempting to evaluate a constant through a class or instance method, Ruby will look to the immediate class where the method is defined for a constant value.
 This means that if we have constants defined in a subclass and superclass, the value of the constant returned will depend on where the method is defined.

 #### What is a getter/setter/accessor method?
 What do each of these return?
 A getter method is an instance method defined in a class that returns the value of an instance variable.
 We can quickly create getter methods in Ruby using the `attr_reader` method, followed by the relevant instance variable cast as a symbol.